Have you ever found yourself in a meeting that lost its way?

 There are better options.

-While the meeting leader has the accountability for the effectiveness of the meeting, each participant has the accountability to demonstrate leadership in the meeting.
-In other words, it’s not all on the meeting leader.
-As a meeting participant, you can influence the quality of the meeting.
-Here are some suggestions.
+While the meeting organizer has the accountability for the effectiveness of the meeting, each participant has the accountability to contribute to the meeting in productive ways.
+In other words, creating a valuable meeting is not all on the meeting leader.
+As a meeting participant, you can significantly influence the quality of the meeting.
+However, many participants often underestimate their influence and when this happens, a chance to productively use the limited, valuable time we have passes by, for everyone involved.

-• If you are invited to a meeting without a clear purpose or agenda, inquire with the meeting organizer.
-You could say, “Please clarify the purpose of this meeting.
+- If you are invited to a meeting without a clear purpose or agenda, inquire with the meeting organizer.
+You might say, “Please clarify the purpose of this meeting.
 Knowing the reason for the meeting will help me to be more prepared.”

-• At the end of the meeting, if the next steps aren’t clear, speak up and confirm who is doing what and by when.
-For example, you could say, “To make sure we’re all on the same page, let’s have a quick recap of the decisions we made and what our next steps will be.”
+- If the decisions made, or next steps to be taken aren’t clear, speak up and confirm who is doing what and by when.
+For example, you could say, “To make sure we’re all on the same page, let’s recap the decisions we made and what our next steps will be.”